phpmyadmin/phpmyadmin/config.rst

 contains the login information for the different servers.
-The first :config:option:`$cfg['Servers'][$i]['host']` contains the hostname of the first server, the second :config:option:`$cfg['Servers'][$i]['host']` the hostname of the second server, etc. In ``./libraries/config.default.php``, there is only one section for server definition, however you can put as many as you need in ``./config.inc.php``, copy that block or needed parts (you don't have to define all settings, just those you need to change).
+The first :config:option:`$cfg['Servers'][$i]['host']` contains the hostname of the first server, the second :config:option:`$cfg['Servers'][$i]['host']` the hostname of the second server, etc. In :file:`libraries/config.default.php`, there is only one section for server definition, however you can put as many as you need in :file:`config.inc.php`, copy that block or needed parts (you don't have to define all settings, just those you need to change).